stgeorgeshurstville/bulletin/_docs/song.md

 ## 4pm
-1. On That Day
+1. Jesus, Strong and Kind
-2. We are one
+2. No Other Name
-3. All I have is Christ
+3. All Glory Be to Christ
-4. Rejoice
+4. Let Your Kingdom Come

 Check out the church spotify playlist [here](https://open.spotify.com/playlist/3gh0ZKXkJBDbNEnZqJJDXj?si=0908aa3f87544643)